jahnavi-16-12/AI-ID-Card-Validator/README.md

 # AI ID Card Validator

-AI ID Card Validator is an advanced web application that uses artificial intelligence, computer vision, and OCR to verify the authenticity of identity documents.
-It provides enterprise-grade security, fast processing, and high accuracy for document validation.
+AI ID Card Validator is an advanced web application that uses AI 🤖, Computer Vision 👁️, and OCR 🔤 to verify the authenticity of identity documents.

-## Features
+It provides enterprise-grade security 🔒, fast processing ⚡, and high accuracy ✅ for document validation.

-- **AI-Powered ID Card Validation**: Uses ONNX deep learning models to classify ID cards as genuine, fake, or suspicious.
+## ✨ Features
-- **OCR Text Extraction**: Extracts and validates text fields from ID cards using intelligent OCR.
+- 🤖 **AI-Powered ID Card Validation**: Uses ONNX deep learning models to classify ID cards as genuine, fake, or suspicious.
-- **Template Matching**: Checks if the ID card matches known templates.
+- 🔤 **OCR Text Extraction**: Extracts and validates text fields from ID cards using intelligent OCR.
-- **Multi-layer Security**: Detects tampering, forgery, and manipulation.
+- 🖼️ **Template Matching**: Checks if the ID card matches known templates.
-- **REST API**: Exposes endpoints for validation and health checks.
+- 🛡️ **Multi-layer Security**: Detects tampering, forgery, and manipulation.
-- **Modern Frontend**: Responsive UI for uploading and validating ID cards.
+- 🌐 **REST API**: Exposes endpoints for validation and health checks.
-- **Enterprise-Grade Security**: CORS, secure file handling, and robust error logging.
+- 💻 **Modern Frontend**: Responsive UI for uploading and validating ID cards.

 ## Project Structure
 ```